24 June 2024

 By FMA Editorial Team

 It’s important to choose the right kind of fund for your KiwiSaver account.
-And if you’re young, then choosing a growth fund could mean hundreds of thousands of dollars more extra returns when it comes to retirement.
+And if you’re just starting your career, then choosing a growth fund could mean hundreds of thousands of dollars more extra returns when it comes to retirement.

 Today we’re checking out GROWTH funds.